-Board Oversight in Payment Institutions & Electronic Money Institutions
+Board Governance for Payment Institutions and Electronic Money Institutions

-This creates a new reality for boards: governance is no longer a formal requirement — it has become a risk function in itself.
+Governance is no longer simply a regulatory requirement — it has become a critical risk management function in its own right.

 Across Europe, supervisors have identified that many incidents in payment institutions did not originate from a lack of regulation, but from insufficient board oversight.
 Rapid business models, dependence on third-party providers, safeguarding of client funds and operational resilience require board involvement that goes beyond reviewing management reports.